Tombert/CASOTMM/README.md

 CASOTMM

-Github wouldn't let me think call this CASOT++.
+Github wouldn't let me call this CASOT++.

 This is sort of a reimagining of my original CASOT program.
 By reimagining I mean remaking, let's not mince words.